-The terminals along the new routes previously not covered by RFC NS-B in Germany, Lithuania and Poland are listed in the table below.
+The terminals along the new routes previously not covered by RFC NS-B in Lithuania and Poland are listed in the table below.
 They will be included in CIP at a later stage.

 Country Terminal

-Germany DUSS-Terminal Hamburg Billwerder

 Lithuania Klaipėda

-Lithuania Draugystė
+Draugystė

 OT Port Świnoujście S.A.

 Poland DB Port Szczecin Sp. z o.o.

 LTK Intermodal Sp. z o.o.

-Please be advised the list of terminals both in CIP and the table below may not be aligned with the identification of the multimodal freight terminals according to the revised TEN-T Regulation (EU 1679/2024).
+Please be advised that the list of terminals both in CIP and the table above are not aligned with the identification of the multimodal freight terminals according to the revised TEN-T Regulation ((EU) 2024/1679).
 Any adjustments, if needed, can and will be done once the data becomes available.

 Furthermore, Article 36(3) of the TEN-T Regulation calls on the Member States to identify the multimodal freight terminals and to carry out a market and prospective analysis of these terminals on their territory by 19th of July 2027 at the latest.
 This analysis must examine the current and future freight traffic flows across different transport modes.
 It should also identify the existing multimodal freight terminals within the trans-European transport network and assess whether there is a need for new terminals or additional transhipment capacity at existing ones.
-Once the results of this study are available RFC NS-B will align its terminal list as part of a future update of the Implementation Plan.
+Once the results of this study are available, RFC NS-B will align its terminal list as part of a future update of the Implementation Plan.

-2.3 Bottlenecks
+2.3 2Bottlenecks

-There is no common definition of RFC NS-B bottlenecks.
-For this Implementation Plan, bottlenecks were identified according to the following methodologies provided by each Infrastructure Manager on the basis of the procedure in the member states.
+There is no common definition of a bottleneck for the entire RFC NS-B. For this Implementation Plan, bottlenecks were identified according to the following methodologies provided by each Infrastructure Manager on the basis of the procedure in the Member States concerned.